terminal-overflow/personal-assistant/README.md

 Personal assistant will output initialising... and then wait for your command to be entered indefinitely.

 ### Wake word
 The default wake word is 'computer'.
 To change the wake word, say/type 'change wake word' and then say/type your new **one word** wake word.
-To change back to default, clear the 'wake_word' file in the settings folder.
+To change back to default, clear the 'resources/settings/wake_word.txt' file in the settings folder.

 ---
 ## Voice Mode